What Qualcomm's new Snapdragon chip may mean for the Galaxy S9

 "We focused on blending user experience with innovation," Keith Kressin, Qualcomm senior vice president of product management, said during a keynote address Wednesday.

 The Snapdragon 845 will be key for Qualcomm to maintain its position as the world's biggest mobile chip designer.
 Chinese handset maker Xiaomi said Tuesday that its next flagship device, the Mi 7, will use the Snapdragon 845.
-It's likely that some models of Samsung's expected Galaxy S9 will also have the processor, as will LG and other Android handset makers, though none have yet confirmed that fact.
+It's likely that some models of Samsung's expected Galaxy S9 will also have the processor, as will LG and other Android handsets, though the companies haven't yet confirmed that.

 Down to the core